vistle/vistle/README.md

 ### macOS with [Homebrew](https://brew.sh)

-  Install most of Vistle's dependencies by invoking `brew bundle` within Vistle's root source directory.
   You can also install Vistle with

       brew install hlrs-vis/tap/vistle